 Professional Standards Division

-The Professional Standards Division is located within the Administrative Services Bureau and is comprised of one Police Commander, four Police Sergeants, two Administrative Services Assistants, and two part-time employees.
-Two Sergeants are assigned to the Internal Affairs Unit and one Sergeant is assigned to the Audits and Inspections Unit.
+The Professional Standards Division is located within the Administrative Services Bureau and is comprised of one Police Commander, three Police Sergeants, two Administrative Services Assistants, and two part-time employees.
+Two Sergeants are assigned to the Internal Affairs Unit.
 One Sergeant, the two Administrative Service Assistants, and the two part-time employees are assigned to the Personnel and Training Unit.
 The Division is responsible for a variety of administrative duties including, training, recruiting, hiring, facility maintenance, promotional processes, internal affairs, audits, statistics, concealed weapons permits, and Department ceremonies.
 The Professional Standards Commander reports directly to the Administrative Services Bureau Chief and is responsible for the overall management of the Division.

 The primary objective of the Internal Affairs Unit is to ensure the highest level of professionalism among the employees of the Oxnard Police Department.
 A key aspect in achieving this objective is to investigate complaints of misconduct against members and employees in a fair and objective manner.
 Every effort is made to be completely fair with all concerned persons.
 Prompt and fair disposition of complaints is not only essential to good discipline and morale, but is also a vital part of maintaining the respect and confidence of the community.
 Properly conducting and handling an investigation is of utmost importance to an investigator in accomplishing the above objective.